 Once upon a time, {characterName} got lost in the woods and eaten by dinosaurs.
 The end.

 In this example, the user is able to choose whether they’d like to read a story about a girl or a boy.
 Depending on what they select, the program will either set the “characterName” variable as “Stacey” or “Brian.”
-Note, it’s important that you put the value of text variables in “quotes,” otherwise the program won’t work.
-Users who had selected girl will next see the line, “Once upon a time, Stacey got lost in the woods and eaten by dinosaurs.
+Note, it’s important that you put the value of text variables in “quotes,” otherwise the program won’t work (it will think the value is actually a variable itself).
+Users who selected girl will next see the line, “Once upon a time, Stacey got lost in the woods and eaten by dinosaurs.
 The end.”

 Finally, you can use variables to further manipulate points.
 You can automatically give users points, or modify their existing points.